uibakery/self-hosted/README.md

 </script>
 ```

-1. Use the following code to send messages from UI Bakery to the parent window
+3. Use the following code to send messages from UI Bakery actions to the parent window

 ```js